milanaryal/milanaryal.github.io/_posts/2015/2015-07-27-custom-styling-lists-with-css.md

 last_modified_at: 2015-07-27T19:09:10+05:45
 ---

-<p class="lead">Customizing unordered and ordered lists according to our needs with the help of CSS.</p>
+This post will helps you to customize unordered and ordered lists according to our needs with the help of CSS.

+---

 It's really easy to have lists into a document, you just have need to add `ul` or `ol` element and `li` child elements.